PhilpSimmons/PhilpSimmons.github.io/_posts/2018-01-20-Some-Thoughts-on-the-Future-of-I:O-Psychology.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/startupzeitgeist6.png" alt="">

  Many of these applicants are, as Friedman put it <q>interest in applying AI to everything</q>.
-What caught my eye this year was the number of applicants funded by Y Combinator who are providing ML and AI based services that may directly impact the role of an I/O Psychologist (about 12% of the 82 companies total).
-Tech companies see the demand to solve business issues and have the talent to develop better HR data systems but will the I/O community be pleased with their approach in solving workplace issues?
+What caught my eye this year was the number of applicants funded by Y Combinator who are providing ML and AI based services that may directly impact the role of an I/O Psychologist (about 12% of the 82 companies total that received funding).
+Tech companies see the demand to solve business issues and have the talent to improve HR data systems but will the I/O community be pleased with their approach to solving workplace issues?
+Will we be pleased the tools they develop and when we are inevitably forced to use?